nzdavidv/pages/pages/oracle_linux.md

 ## Oracle Linux lab

-10 mins in and massively impressed with oracle Linux 10.
+Impressed with oracle Linux 10.
+SELinux isn't fun but once you get the hang of it maybe is ok.

 to explore later..
 <a>https://docs.oracle.com/en/learn/oracle-linux-install-rpi/#introduction</a>